Modequick/Modequick/README.md

-The more code I write, the more I can understand why chicken start the day with a scream in the morning :>
+The more code I write, the more I can understand why chicken start the day with screaming in the morning

 ## Hi there 👋